 It was a bit too bright so I kept repeating the layers and then added some distress ink here and there by rubbing it on with a cotton cloth It helped to tone it down a bit and here’s the result.

-I love it!
+I love the way this DIY mini barn door turned out!
 I still have to add the hinges and after it’s been up there awhile and I get used to it, I may add some more brown but I really like the character it adds to the room.
 The nice part is it took about 30 minutes to build and about 45 minutes to paint with a little drying between coats.
 Easy and inexpensive 🙂

 The nice part too is that we can use the back side for the fall.
 It has a naturally rich tan color that would be a great backdrop for a cotton wreath or maybe a great sign.
 It’s a 2 in one project 🙂